Leucadendron xanthoconus

 Leucadendron xanthoconus is a species of plant in the family Proteaceae native to South Africa.
 The 1–2 m shrub is quite common and dominant in regions of South Africa, specifically in mountain fynbos in the south-western Cape.
 With the species being serotinous, it accumulates seeds into woody cones for 2-3 years, which are then released all together after burning, ultimately killing the plant.
 Seeds released during the inter-fire interval, which is between 10 and 20 years, do not form persistent seedbanks in the soil, making inter-fire recruitment insignificant.
 According to Bond and Maze, this allows for populations to consist of even aged plants dating from the previous burn.
-With the appropriate conditions and the necessary nutrients and water during the first six months, Leucadendron xanthoconus can grow at a very fast rate.
-Leucadendron xanthoconus productivity is positively impacted by an increase in water.
+With the appropriate conditions and the necessary nutrients and water during the first six months, it can grow at a very fast rate.
+Its productivity is positively impacted by an increase in water.
 It can also be impacted by droughts as the overall weight of the leaves and roots is reduced.